Province funds $9.6+ million rebuild of Merritt bridge damaged during atmospheric river

 The Ministry of Emergency Management and Climate Readiness is contributing additional funds (amount to be determined) from its Disaster Financial Assistance program to build back better, and the Ministry of Municipal Affairs is providing $9.6 million.

-Preliminary engineering is complete and a procurement process is underway.
-Construction is expected to begin in summer 2024 and be complete in early 2025.
+Preliminary engineering for the bridge is complete, and the procurement process is underway.
+Construction is expected to begin in summer 2024 and finish by early 2025.

 “Economic resilience is a priority for us, and we know that investing in infrastructure is key to helping communities rebuild and thrive,” said Anne Kang, Minister of Municipal Affairs.
 “The Middlesboro Bridge project is one more example of how were working with local governments to meet the unique needs of their communities in order to build back stronger.”

-The Middlesboro Bridge reconstruction is one of several flood mitigation and restoration projects being funded by the Province for the City of Merritt, including rebuilding dikes and banks along the Coldwater River, road repairs, park restorations, water well restoration and a new running track.
+The bridge reconstruction is one of several flood mitigation and restoration projects funded by the Province in Merritt, including dike and bank restoration along the Coldwater River, road and park repairs, water well restoration, and the construction of a new running track.

-Additionally, the City of Merritt has been approved for more than $3.2 million from the Province’s Community Emergency Preparedness Fund for flood-mitigation planning and infrastructure projects.
+To date, the Province has provided approximately $12.2 million in Disaster Financial Assistance to the City of Merritt since the 2021 floods, which were the most expensive natural disaster in B.C.’s history.
+The City has also received over $3.2 million from the Province’s Community Emergency Preparedness Fund for flood-mitigation planning and infrastructure projects.

 In October 2022, the City of Merritt submitted an application for funding for the replacement of the Middlesboro Bridge on Voght Street.
 The application included conceptual engineering to provide a cost estimate to replace the bridge with a structure that would be high enough to withstand future high water events.
 This proposed design is only for the purpose of funding applications.
 With this new funding, RFPs will be issued for work on the design and construction of the new bridge.